 What Does a Home Care Regimen Look Like?

 To break the plaque to tartar cycle, it’s important to institute a daily regimen for your dog as once aspects of dental disease have developed, there is very little you can do to treat it except for professional dental cleanings.
 There are four main things that can be done on a daily basis: tooth brushing, chewing aids, water additives and diet.
 Ideally you would use a combination of two or three of the options to have the most success!
 Most options can, and should be, done daily, especially tooth brushing.

 Along with brushing your dog’s teeth, nutrition plays a large role in how easily a dog avoids dental disease.
 Feeding your dog a complete and balanced diet is crucial for their wellness and oral health.
 This can look like feeding them either a commercial formula, dental diet (large kibble designed to scrub the teeth) from your Vet or having freshly prepared veterinary formulated recipes delivered right to your door from Get Joy is a great option too!

 What to Use & Not to Use

 For tooth brushing, please use a soft bristled toothbrush and pet friendly toothpaste that can be purchased at your local veterinary clinic or pet supply store.
 Human products contain fluoride and sweeteners that can be toxic to dogs (eg: xylitol).
-For chewing aids, Joy Foods sells all-natural Bully Sticks that are fibrous and help with recreational chewing and potentially even plaque removal.
+For chewing aids, Get Joy sells all-natural Bully Sticks that are fibrous and help with recreational chewing and potentially even plaque removal.
 They are soft, pliable and tasty!
 When it comes to chewing aids, giving one daily can provide maximum benefits (but be mindful of the calories!).